Cartier Esham, PHD

 Wednesday, October 14

-Fireside Chat: Patrizia Cavazzoni, MD, Deputy Director for Operations, Center for Drug Evaluation and Research (CDER), U.S. Food and Drug Administration (FDA)
+Fireside Chat: Patrizia Cavazzoni, MD, Acting Director for Center for Drug Evaluation and Research (CDER) and Deputy Center Director for Operations, U.S. Food and Drug Administration (FDA)